Aspie96/blog/content/posts/free_software.md

 Programmers typically create software by writing *source code* in a *programming language*.
 Source code is primarily text.
 It's a detailed description of the program which trained humans and computers alike can understand.
 It can be converted, trough *compilation*, into other forms that can only be read by computers: *object code*.
 The result is still the same program, just represented in a different way, which is usually more efficient.
 The reverse operation (going from object code to human-readable source code) is often hard, if not nearly impossible.

-Legally, original literary and artistic works, such as poems and paintings, are covered by *copyright* (or "author's rights").
-Some uniformity across different countries is provided by the [Berne Convention](https://www.wipo.int/treaties/en/ip/berne/).
+Legally, original literary and artistic works of authorship, such as poems and paintings, are covered by *copyright* (or "author's rights").
 Copyright is automatic and it exists from the moment the work is first fixed in a material medium.
 In general, preparing derivatives based on an existing work, reproducing it in copies and conveying it to the public are actions that, with some exceptions, require authorization from the copyright holder and are illegal if unauthorized.
-Software is covered by [copyright](https://en.wikipedia.org/wiki/Software_copyright) because it is either considered a kind of literary work or protected similarly to literary works.
+Software programs are covered by [copyright](https://en.wikipedia.org/wiki/Software_copyright) as literary works.

 Suppose you receive a program, made by someone else, in object form.
 You cannot study it and know what it does and how it works in detail, because you don't have the corresponding source code to read.
 You could technically distribute copies of the program (computers can always copy data), but you aren't legally allowed to do so without authorization.
 You may be unable to modify the program to your liking for both legal and technical reasons.

-Legal and technical restrictions on software go beyond copyright and withholding source code.
+Legal and technical restrictions on software exist beyond copyright and withholding source code.
 In an ever more digitalized world, restrictions on software give a lot of power to its rightholders, and a lot of control on those that become dependent on the programs they use.

 ## Free software

-[*Free software*](https://www.gnu.org/philosophy/free-sw.html) is software which any user, in any field of endeavor, is free to run, analyze, modify and distribute.
+[*Free software*](https://www.gnu.org/philosophy/free-sw.html) is software which any user, in any field of endeavor, is free to run, copy, distribute, study, change and improve.
 This means that it is provided alongside with equal access to its source code, as well as an authorization to perform these actions.

 In "free software" the word "free" refers to freedom (as in "free speech"), not to price (as in "free beer").
 This ambiguity is specific to the English language, which is why sometimes the Spanish and French word "libre" is used, instead of "free", to avoid confusion.
 In practice, free software typically happens to be distributed at no charge (partly because anyone that receives can also distribute it), but a lot of software available at no charge is not free software.